DrDead0/Deity_Discord-Bot/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - [To See The LICENSE Click Here](https://github.com/DrDead0/Deity_Discord-Bot/blob/main/LICENSE)

-# Acknowledgements

-- Thanks to the Discord.py library for making Discord bot development easy.
-- Inspiration from other open-source Discord bots.
-- Special thanks to contributors and testers.